MrPhuc11/data-story/index.markdown

 <br>
 <br>

 We consider all the subreddits which have been linked by the seed, in a short time window after the highly emotional event.
-Like earlier, we try and see if their average outgoing link sentiment has a significant change in
+Like earlier, we try and see if their average outgoing link sentiment has a significant change in value.

 <div style="padding: 16px 20px; background-color: #f4f9ff; font-size: 18px; text-align: justify; margin: 12px 0;">
 If cascades exhibit a radius greater than one and a non-trivial reach, this provides evidence that emotions do not remain localized to a single interaction, but instead spread to related subreddits through the network.